flathub/governance/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members:

-*   Participate in an authentic and active way.
+*   Participate actively and in good faith.
 In doing so, you contribute to the health and longevity of this community.
 *   Exercise consideration and respect in your speech and actions.
 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.